Biden budget aims to cut deficits nearly $3T over 10 years

 The White House has consistently called into question Republicans’ commitment to what it considers a sustainable federal budget.
 Administration officials have noted that the various tax plans and other policies previously backed by GOP lawmakers would add more than $2.7 trillion to the national debt over 10 years.

 Biden intends to discuss his budget proposal on Thursday in Philadelphia.
 The official familiar with Biden’s budget plan was not authorized to publicly discuss the matter before the president’s official announcement and spoke on condition of anonymity on Wednesday.
+The official said Biden also will propose cutting government spending that goes to major pharmaceutical and oil companies.

+As part of the budget, the president already has said he wants to increase the Medicare payroll tax on people making more than $400,000 per year and impose a tax on the holdings of billionaires and others with extreme degrees of wealth.

 It’s a delicate time with the U.S. economy on edge because of high inflation.
 The government this summer is likely to exhaust its emergency measures to keep Washington running, setting up the risk of a default on payments along with cataclysmic series of job losses that could crash the economy.